Assigment-Packt/Test-Engineer-Assignment/README.md

 4c Instructions and commands to run your code
 I have used Visual studio code with Javascript with nodejs and Selenium webdriver for performing the automated tests.

+4d Any other information you would like us to know, the more documentation the better